jaykaron/eiffel/snippets/ETF-chess-challenge/README.md

  * The mechanism should be applicable to a wide class of interactive applications, regardless of the application domain.
  * The mechanism should not require redesign for each new input command.
  * **It should make reasonable use of storage**.
-(E.g. in this example, you must not store in the history of moves the whole board with all the pieces, just the minimal information needed to undo or redo moves.
-Note that in this example the history is unbounded and thus efficent storage is important).
+(E.g. in this example, you must not store a history of moves where each move is stored with the whole board acompanied by the location of all the pieces.
+You must store just **minimal** information needed to undo or redo a specific move.
+Note that in this example the history is unbounded and thus efficient storage is essential).
  * It should be applicable to arbitrary-levels of undo/redo.